 Deadly, Unna? was Phillip Gwynne’s first book.
 Says Phillip, ‘I only started writing a few years ago.
 The impetus was my son Gabby who demanded that I tell him stories at night.
 After a while I began to write these stories down.
 Then a friend persuaded me to go to a Creative Writing class given by Libby Gleeson.
 It was during a writing exercise in this class that the idea for Deadly, Unna? came to me.’
-Described by one reviewer as ‘shining with humanity, hope and humour’, Deadly, Unna? charts a fourteen-year-old boy’s attempt to come to grips with the world around him: the small town in which he lives, his large family, his difficult father, and relationships with the Aboriginal people of the Point.
+Described by several paper writers as ‘shining with humanity, hope and humour’, Deadly, Unna? charts a fourteen-year-old boy’s attempt to come to grips with the world around him: the small town in which he lives, his large family, his difficult father, and relationships with the Aboriginal people of the Point.

 Phillip wrote the screenplay for the film adaptation of Deadly, Unna?, entitled Australian Rules, which was released Australia-wide.
 In 2002 he won an AFI award for best adapted screenplay.

 - Children’s Book Council Book of the Year for Older Readers (1999)